ChristophKirst/ClearMapUnstable/GIT.md

 Backup
 ------

-to backup your version in case you followed the developer / proogrammer route:
+To backup your version in case you followed the developer / proogrammer route:

-  * in terminal in the iDisco directory execute:
+  * in terminal in the ClearMap directory execute:

       `git add -A`